harness/developer-hub/docs/platform/templates/create-a-stepgroup-template.md

 A step group can have its own conditional execution settings.
 This is in addition to the conditional execution settings at the stage level.
 The conditional execution settings of the step group apply to all of its steps.

-For more information, go to [Step Skip Condition Settings](../pipelines/w_pipeline-steps-reference/step-skip-condition-settings.md).
+For more information, go to [Define conditional executions for steps and stages](/docs/platform/pipelines/step-skip-condition-settings).

 The conditional execution settings of any step in a step group overrides the conditional execution settings of the step group.